Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Theoretical formalism

 \subsection{Doping dependence of $T_{\rm c}$}

-Based on the kinetic-energy-driven SC mechanism discussed in the above subsection \ref{Effective-propagator}, the evolution of $T_{\rm c}$ with the electron doping in the electron-doped cuprate superconductors\cite{Tan21} has been investigated recently by making use of the self-consistent calculation in the condition of the SC gap $\bar{\Delta}({\bf k})=\Sigma_{\rm pp}({\bf k},0)=0$.
-For the convenience in the discussions of the correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors, the result of $T_{\rm c}$ as a function of the electron doping is replotted in Fig. \ref{Tc-doping}a.
-For a better comparison, the corresponding experimental result\cite{Song17} observed on the electron-doped cuprate superconductor Pr$_{1-x}$LaCe$_{x}$CuO$_{4-\delta}$ under the proper annealing condition is also shown in Fig. \ref{Tc-doping}b.
-Apparently, the experimental result\cite{Song17} of the doping dependent $T_{\rm c}$ in Pr$_{1-x}$LaCe$_{x}$CuO$_{4-\delta}$ under the proper annealing condition is qualitatively reproduced, where the gradual increase in $T_{\rm c}$ with the increase of the electron doping occurs in the underdoped regime, and $T_{\rm c}$ reaches its maximum at around the optimal electron doping $\delta\sim 0.15$, subsequently, $T_{\rm c}$ decreases monotonically with the increase of the electron doping in the overdoped regime.
-In comparison with the corresponding result for the hole-doped case\cite{Drozdov18,Feng15a}, it thus shows that although the magnitude of the optimized $T_{\rm c}$ in the electron-doped side is much lower than that in the hole-doped case, the doping range of the SC dome in the electron-doped side is in a striking analogy with that in the hole-doped case\cite{Drozdov18,Feng15a}, which therefore confirms the absence of the disparity between the phase diagrams of the electron- and hole-doped cuprate superconductors \cite{Horio16,Song17,Lin20,Horio20b,Drozdov18}.
+Based on the kinetic-energy-driven SC mechanism discussed in the above subsection \ref{Effective-propagator}, the evolution of $T_{\rm c}$ with the electron doping in the electron-doped cuprate superconductors \cite{Tan21} has been investigated recently by making use of the self-consistent calculation in the condition of the SC gap $\bar{\Delta}({\bf k})=\Sigma_{\rm pp}({\bf k},0)=0$ [see Appendix \ref{Derivation-of-Tc}].

+For the convenience in the discussions of the correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors, the result of $T_{\rm c}$ as a function of the electron doping is replotted in Fig. \ref{Tc-doping}a.
+For a better comparison, the corresponding experimental result \cite{Song17} observed on the electron-doped cuprate superconductor Pr$_{1-x}$LaCe$_{x}$CuO$_{4-\delta}$ under the proper annealing condition is also shown in Fig. \ref{Tc-doping}b.
+Apparently, the experimental result \cite{Song17} of the doping dependent $T_{\rm c}$ in Pr$_{1-x}$LaCe$_{x}$CuO$_{4-\delta}$ under the proper annealing condition is qualitatively reproduced, where the gradual increase in $T_{\rm c}$ with the increase of the electron doping occurs in the underdoped regime, and $T_{\rm c}$ reaches its maximum at around the optimal electron doping $\delta\sim 0.15$, subsequently, $T_{\rm c}$ decreases monotonically with the increase of the electron doping in the overdoped regime.
+In comparison with the corresponding result for the hole-doped case \cite{Drozdov18,Taillefer10,Feng15a}, it thus shows that although the magnitude of the optimized $T_{\rm c}$ in the electron-doped side is much lower than that in the hole-doped case, the doping range of the SC dome in the electron-doped side is in a striking analogy with that in the hole-doped case \cite{Drozdov18,Taillefer10,Feng15a}, and in this sense, the absence of the disparity between the phase diagrams of the electron- and hole-doped cuprate superconductors \cite{Horio16,Song17,Lin20,Horio20b,Drozdov18,Taillefer10} is therefore confirmed.